Commercial Transport, Automotive Car and Advertising Photographer Tim Wallace

 Our work with Aston

 We have worked with Aston Workshop for a number of years now and some of Tim's Aston Martin photography is very well known within the automotive industry for being both cutting edge and for its more unusual creative artist approach and has even led to him receiving both 'Commercial Photographer of the Year' and 'UK Motor Industry Photographer of the Year' awards recently.
 Tim has worked along side Aston for a number of years on both the creation of sales and marketing photography as well as the background engineering and process engineering work.
-We were commissioned to shoot the infamous £1 million Aston Martin, the One-77 at the main Aston Martin Design Centre in Gaydon and also in 2017 our 4 year long project to shoot the Aston Martin 'Portfolio Of Dreams' Boo was completed.
-Tim also produces the work for the Aston Calendar which has now become considered as a collectors item and is dispatched to over 50 countries throughout the world at the end of each year.
+We were commissioned to shoot the infamous £1 million Aston Martin, the One-77 at the main Aston Martin Design Centre in Gaydon and also in 2017 our 4 year long project to shoot the Aston Martin 'Portfolio Of Dreams' Book was completed.

 Portfolio Of Dreams - A Pictorial History Of Aston Martin